WooCommerce Setup

 "user_nicename": "username",

-"user_display_name": "Display Name"
+"user_display_name": "Display Name",

 Step 3: Connect in PhantomWP